Big cruise ships.

-The only cruise we have been on so far is the transatlantic crossing from Brazil to Europe on the Club Med 2, a staysail schooner that has a capacity of 380 passengers.
+The only cruise we have been on in the past was the transatlantic crossing from Brazil to Europe on the Club Med 2, a staysail schooner that has a capacity of 380 passengers.
 However there were only about 100 of us on board.

 Do we really want to go on a trip on a ship of that size?